Minimotors Dualtron X

 Riding a Dualtron X is unlike any electric scooter we’ve ridden before.
-Lay into the throttle in the most aggressive riding mode and make sure you’re holding on tight — this Tons of range and power gorilla will jump out in front of you.
+Lay into the throttle in the most aggressive riding mode and make sure you’re holding on tight — this machine has tons of range and power gorilla will jump out in front of you.

 The Dualtron X is quite a departure from other Dualtron electric scooters we’ve reviewed.
 Its stem is thick and boxy.
 The suspension is coil-over-hydraulic, compared to the typical rubber suspension.